The ECG in Figure 1 was obtained from a patient who walked into the ED (Emergency Department) with new-onset chest pain.

 TAKE-HOME POINT: Prompt recognition of the DeWinter T wave sign in patients with new-onset chest pain with immediate mobilization of the interventional cardiology team On-Call is essential for minimizing the extent of acute anterior infarction.

-- As is the case for Wellens’ Syndrome – precordial DeWinter T waves is another unique ECG sign with high correlation to acute anatomic coronary occlusion with mandate for immediate intervention.
+- As is the case for Wellens’ Syndrome (See Section 10.54 of the pdf in the References below) ― precordial DeWinter T waves is another unique ECG sign with high correlation to acute anatomic coronary occlusion with mandate for immediate intervention.

 In addition to precordial DeWinter T waves and loss of anterior R wave amplitude between V1-to-V2 ― there are several additional ECG signs in Figure 1 suggestive/consistent with acute proximal LAD occlusion.
 These include:

 - Significant ST segment elevation in leads aVR and V1.

 ACKNOWLEDGMENT: My appreciation goes to Andrew Bowman for allowing me to use this ECG and this clinical case.

 NOTE: - Relevant PDF on ECG diagnosis of acute MI:

 - Link to Section 10.0 from our ECG-2014-ePub.